 So, there you have it.
 Psexec? a great capability and trusted friend, along with a few notes on its safe usage.

-I'll also be teaching 560 at SANS FIRE in DC June 17th through 22nd.
-You can sign up for that one here: http://www.sans.org/event/sansfire-2013/course/network-penetration-testing-ethical-hacking
+I'll also be teaching SANS SEC560 at SANS Network Security 2016 in Las Vegas, September 12th through 17th.
+You can sign up for that one here: https://www.sans.org/event/network-security-2016/course/network-penetration-testing-ethical-hacking

 SANS Institute Fellow